-If you want to make your bias tape without having to piece together lots of fiddly strips then try learning how to make continuous bias tape.
-This is especially handy when you have large amounts of bias to make for quilts or other big projects.
+Learn how to make continuous bias tape without having to piece together lots of fiddly strips.
+This is especially handy when you have large amounts of bias to make for quilts or other big sewing projects.
 This method can save you a lot of time and even beginners can start to make continuous bias tape (also called continuous bias binding).